Chiral anomalies and Wilson fermions: Summary

 \section{Summary}

-Given a configuration of gauge and Higgs fields in the path integral, the corresponding Dirac operator can be reduced to 2 by 2 blocks, each representing two possible eigenvalues contributing to the determinant of $D$.
+Given a configuration of gauge and Higgs fields in the path integral, the corresponding Dirac operator can be reduced to { a series of 2 by 2 matrices,} each representing two possible eigenvalues contributing to the determinant of $D$.
 As the configuration evolves in a simulation, these modes can collide and transition between complex pairs and real chiral modes.
 This provides a common mechanism for chiral anomalies in all three gauge symmetries of the standard model.
 These real modes occur outside the perturbative limit.
-Cooling procedures to smooth fields will drives such modes to known topological configurations, although the anomalies do not require this limit.
+Cooling procedures to smooth fields drives such modes to known topological configurations, although the anomalies do not require this limit.

 An interesting question concerns the counting of non-perturbative topological parameters.
-With Wilson fermions these are related to relative phases between the fermion masses and the Wilson terms \cite{Seiler:1981jf}.
+With Wilson fermions these are related to relative phases between the fermion masses and the Wilson terms \cite{Seiler:1981jf, Karsch:1985rc}.
 In QCD flavored chiral rotations can move this phase Theta between different quark species.
 For example it can be placed entirely in the phase of a single quark, i.e. $m_u$ or even $m_t$.

-How many such parameters are in the full standard model.
+How many such parameters are in the full standard model?
 Do both $SU(3)$ of QCD and $SU(2)$ of the weak interactions have independent Theta parameters?
 And how does QED fit into this picture?